Related Articles

 Learn how liquidation, mid price and mark price works in more detail on our FAQ: Liquidation of Position.

-While forced liquidation is an automated process, some exchanges like Flipster provide warning signals to help you avoid it.
+While forced liquidation is an automated process, some exchanges provide warning signals to help you avoid it.
 Before your position is liquidated, you'll receive warning emails when your margin balance falls to a critical level (e.g., 75% of your initial margin), giving you a chance to take action and potentially save your position.

 Sign up for an account on the Flipster website or by downloading the Flipster app (Android or Apple).